Rex Kalamian

-Rex Kalamian is an American professional basketball coach who is an assistant coach for the Milwaukee Bucks of the National Basketball Association (NBA).
+Rex Kalamian is an American professional basketball coach who is an assistant coach for the Chicago Bulls of the National Basketball Association (NBA).
 He is also the head coach for the Armenia men's national basketball team.
-He previously had assistant coaching stints with the Los Angeles Clippers, Denver Nuggets, Minnesota Timberwolves, Sacramento Kings, Oklahoma City Thunder, and Toronto Raptors.
+He previously had assistant coaching stints with the Milwaukee Bucks, Los Angeles Clippers, Denver Nuggets, Minnesota Timberwolves, Sacramento Kings, Oklahoma City Thunder, and Toronto Raptors.

 Coaching career

 Early years

 Kalamian started his coaching career as an assistant for the East Los Angeles College basketball team for two seasons.
 He spent nine years with the Los Angeles Clippers as an assistant coach and assistant to the scouting team.
 Kalamian worked as the West Coast scout for the Philadelphia 76ers during the 2003–04 season.
 He was an assistant and player development coach for the Denver Nuggets during the 2004–05 season.
 Kalamian then spent two seasons each as an assistant coach for the Minnesota Timberwolves and Sacramento Kings.